rly/atom-pytest-terminal/README.md

 - Shift-enter in terminal acts the same as enter and does not close the terminal
 - Consider stripping most functionality and leaving just pytest related ones because there would be fewer bugs, it would be easier to maintain, and it might load faster
 - Add shields
+- Add word wrap
+- Pressing control with "Enable the console suggestions list" option off should not shift the terminal
+- Print the pytest command to the terminal
+- Running pythontest should auto-save the current file
+- Git panel does not show unstaged changes when terminal is running...
+- Allow running of pdb
+- Launch an external terminal instance instead of the internal Atom terminal, where pdb can't be used.

 atom-terminal-panel
 ==============